OwaisSiddiqui/asteroids/README.md

 # Instructions to Play
 Use the *space bar* to shoot bullets and the *up, right, and left* keys to move forward, right, and left respectively.

+# Collision Detection
+The collision detection in this version of the game is not AABB (Axis Aligned Bounding Box) like the original.
+It is a more acccurate collision detection called Separating Axis Theorem (SAT) collision detection.